First published in Allergic Living magazine; to subscribe click here.

 But sometimes, in the quest to fully control celiac disease, people with it opt out of much of life.
 Too much of life, I would argue.

 I’ve heard many members of the celiac disease community say they avoid social functions and restaurants at all costs.
-In fact, a Beyond Celiac-conducted study’s preliminary results found that 55 percent of people surveyed felt moderate to a great deal of fear when faced with dining out.
+In fact, a Beyond Celiac-conducted study’s preliminary and unpublished results found that 55 percent of people surveyed felt moderate to a great deal of fear when faced with dining out.
 Many opt to decline invitations with a list of reasons: it’s not safe, I’m tired of explaining my needs, I’m embarrassed or it’s not worth it.

 My question to them is, why fight so hard for a diagnosis to get your life back, only to give it up again because of fear?
 We need to live in this world, gluten-free or not.
 Our health is first and foremost, but our mental and emotional well-being should be a part of the bigger picture.